 Mikelle "Jhernee" Martin, Domestic Violence Survivor, RAINN Speakers Bureau

-Dr. Don Dutton, Professor Emeritus, University of British Columbia (UBC), Department of Psychology.
+Dr. Don Dutton, Professor Emeritus, University of British Columbia (UBC), Department of Psychology

-Timothy Cordova, Los Angeles Police Department, Domestic Abuse Response Team
+Officer Denise Sanchez, Los Angeles Police Department, Domestic Abuse Response Team

 Overview